Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

     - Backups of the following before any changes are applied
        - BSS boot parameters for each existing management NCN.
        - Management NCN Global BSS boot parameters.
-       - Dumpstate of SLS before any changes were applied.
+       - Dump state of SLS before any changes were applied.

     > **Reminder** new management NCNs are not handled by this tool.
 They will be handled by a different procedure referenced in the last step of this procedure.